hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >A good deal of research is spontaneous and social, arising from interactions with your peers or advisor.

-Prepare well every meeting you have with your advisor!
+Prepare well for every meeting you have with your advisor!
 Make notes during the meeting!
 Document the key points after the meeting!

 >Successful research comes from having a good understanding, especially of the basics.